Julio-M/dms-tm-generator/README.md

 ## Before you run

-Before you run the script, make sure you have a `.txt` in the root directory, that lists of all the `tables` you want to include in the `table-mapping` file.
+Before you run the script, make sure you have a `.txt` in the root directory, that lists all the `tables` you want to include in the `table-mapping` file.

 example `table-example.txt`
 ```